rladies/rladiesguide/content/rocur/admin guide/index.en.md

 >
 > *Rotating Curation (RoCur) admins*

+7.  📊Update the admin checklist to indicate that Email 4 (thank-yous) has been sent out. <!--# ADD LINK TO ADMIN CHECKLIST -->

 ## Other Information on Infrastructure & Procedures

 In addition to the Bluesky account, other means of communication that RoCur admins have access to are: